 While there have been one or two attempts in past decades to further subdivide the Holocene Epoch, nothing stuck.
 The Quaternary, in general, is overwhelmingly defined by ice ages.
 Because Quaternary stratigraphy is overwhelmingly defined by deep sea marine sediments and ice core markers, it is reasonable then to assume the task of subdividing the Holocene Epoch would be no different.

 However, the Holocene is not punctuated by long-lasting changes in climate.
 A three-part division was proposed based upon ice core and cave speleothem data.
-The base of the Holocene Epoch, the Greenlandian Age, and the subsequent Northgrippian Age, have GSSPs [GSSPs have not yet been defined] marked in ice cores, NGRIP2 and NGRIP 1, respectively.
+The base of the Holocene Epoch, the Greenlandian Age, and the subsequent Northgrippian Age, have GSSPs marked in ice cores, NGRIP2 and NGRIP 1, respectively.
 Our current age, the Meghalayan Age, is recorded in a speleothem record from a cave in Meghalaya, India.
-Within the boundaries of the Holocene Epoch, two major climatic events of note can be picked out during the 11,700 year long Holocene, one at 8.2ky [ky or ka?] and the other at 4.2ky.
+Within the boundaries of the Holocene Epoch, two major climatic events of note can be picked out during the 11,700 year long Holocene, one at 8.2ka (ka = thousands of years ago, or kiloannum. “ka” and “ky” are historically interchangeable) and the other at 4.2ka.

-The 8.2 ky event – The Greenlandian Age ends and the Northgrippian Age begins
+The 8.2 ka event – The Greenlandian Age ends and the Northgrippian Age begins

 In the ice, according to Walker, et al. (2018), the change is quite rapid, taking place in just a few years.
 Accompanying the changes in δ18O were similarly abrupt declines in deuterium values, a reduction in dust concentrations, and a reduction in Na (sea salt) values.
 This evidence denotes a sudden cooling, very likely on a global scale, as recorded in central Greenland ice core reconstructions.